chainspace/chainspace-go/README.md

 ## REST Documentation

 Many parts of the system are available to poke at via a RESTful HTTP server interface.
-After starting a node locally, you can see what's available by going to http://localhost:8080/docs
+After starting a node locally, you can see what's available by going to http://localhost:8001/swagger/index.html - where `8001` is the node's HTTP server port as defined in `~/.chainspace/<network-name>/node-X/node.yaml`

 TODO: we still need to really document how to use the REST endpoints from a conceptual standpoint.